wiseman-timelord/DownLord/README.md

 ## Requirements

-- Python 3.?
+- Python 3.x

 ## Disclaimer

-DownLord is designed to facilitate file downloads, and while it aims to provide a smooth experience, interruptions or issues with downloads may still occur.
+DownLord is designed to facilitate file downloads, and while it aims to provide a smooth experience, interruptions or issues may occur based on the user's internet connection or other factors.
 Use at your own discretion and risk.